Afischbacher/Nhl.Api/README.md

 ### Simple Object Creation
 `var nhlApi = new NhlApi();`

-## Usage
+## Usage 🚀

-Once registered using your dependency injection library of choice or just using the simple instance of the API.
-Use the API and see the magic 🧙‍♂️ of the .NET NHL API.
+Once registered using your dependency injection library of choice or just using the simple instance of the NHL API.
+Explore the API and see the all the possibilities.
 ```
 var teams = await _nhlApi.GetTeamsAsync();
 ...
 ```

-## Bugs
+## Bugs 🐛

 If you have any issues with the library or suggestions, please feel free to create an issue and it will be adressed as soon as possible :)